atgreen/simple-scaler/README.md

 ![alt text](simple-scaler.png "Stretching your cluster to Azure")

+Pre-configuring the worker nodes allows them to be activated very quickly, at the cost of ongoing image storage fees.
+Note, however, that you may change this max value at any time by simply going through the normal UPI cluster scaleup/scaledown process.

-The worker nodes must have a standard name template with a numeric suffix representing its position in the sequence, starting from 1.
-So, for instance, with a name template of `azworker-`, the VMs must be named `azworker-1`, `azworker-2`, `azworker-3`, etc.  Note that your network must allow for every node to route to every other node.
+All Azure-hosted worker nodes must follow a standard naming scheme, including a numeric suffix representing its position in the sequence, starting from 1.
+So, for instance, with a name template of `azworker-`, the VMs must be named `azworker-1`, `azworker-2`, `azworker-3`, etc.  Also note that your network must allow for every node to route to every other node.

 simple-scaler is monitored and controlled over a simple web API.